vieapps/Components.Caching/README.md

 A wrapper component for working with distributed cache

 - Ready with .NET Core 2.0+/.NET Framework 4.6.1+
+- In-memory cache as L-1 cache
-- Supported: Redis & Memcached
+- Supporting distributed cache: Redis & Memcached

 ## NuGet